 The impact of real effective exchange rate (REER) was tested in this research study using the data for the real GDP, nominal GDP, Real Effective Exchange Rate, Prices and Money supply.
 The time series data from 1973 to 2007 was used from Federal Bureau of Statistics, Islamabad and State bank of Pakistan, Karachi.
 For this purpose, velocity of money was calculated with help of real and nominal GDP.
 The growth rates of all the variables were also estimated.
 The stationary property of the data series was determined with the help of ADF test.
 The required econometric model was specified in the logarithmic form.
 The relationship between inflation and real effective exchange rate in Pakistan was determined by the ordinary least square (OLS) method.
 The estimated coefficient between inflation and real effective exchange rate was 0.01 and was not significant.
 It was concluded that the inflation in Pakistan was not effected by the real effective exchange rate.
-The correlation matrix of the explanatory variables included in the specified model was also calculated to know the correlation of real effective exchange rate with other variables.
-A positive and strong correlation between the real effective exchange rate and rate of inflation and also between real effective exchange rate and velocity growth was found.
-It explained that the real effective exchange rate of a year had very profound effects on the inflation and velocity growth of the same year in Pakistan.
+The correlation matrix of the explanatory variables included in the specified model was also calculated to know the correlation of real effective exchange rate and rate of inflation and also between real effective exchange rate and velocity growth was found.
+It explained that the real effective exchange rate and velocity growth of the same year in Pakistan.